-Welcome to the second E.N.D. of the world post!
-Much like the name implies, today I am over-dyeing a fabric with turmeric and lye that I had previously dyed with marigold petals and maple leaves!
+Today I am overdyeing a fabric with turmeric and lye that I had previously dyed with marigold petals and maple leaves!

 The first thing I need to do is prepare this fabric for dyeing by boiling it in a mordant.
 Boiling the fabric in a mordant helps fix the dye to the fabric on a molecular level.

-I have been reading a book that I picked up at Maiwa and ignored is amazing!!
+I have been reading a book that I picked up at Maiwa and it is amazing!!
 It is called Natural Dyes: Sources, Tradition, Technology and Science by Dominique Cardon.
-The author gives so much detail on the historical importance of SO many different dyes and cultures... it blows my mind how long humans have been dyeing textiles for!
+The author gives so much detail on the historical importance of SO many different dyes and cultures... it blows my mind how long humans have been dyeing textiles!

 What I found especially fascinating while doing research this week is that natural dyes are far more complex than I had thought, and they require more patience than synthetic dyes do.
 I also found it interesting to learn that not everything about natural dyes is scientifically understood yet!
 There are areas of study that need to be further explored, like the relationship between mordants, colourant, and textiles.